 At Colorado Estate Matters, Ltd., we understand that no two individuals have the same needs and preferences when it comes to estate plans.
 With this in mind, we are dedicated to providing custom legal solutions tailored to your circumstances.
 Our experienced Colorado probate lawyers provide comprehensive services for drafting wills and trusts, contesting existing documents, and more.

-To learn more about how we can help you draft or update a complete estate plan or if you’re contesting a loved one’s will or trust, contact us today to schedule your free consultation by calling (303) 713-9147.
+To learn more about how we can help you draft or update a complete estate plan or if you’re contesting a loved one’s will or trust, contact us today to schedule your free consultation with an experienced Denver will and trust contests attorney by calling (303) 713-9147.

 Trusts help manage and distribute your assets after you pass away.
 It’s an arrangement where a trustee holds legal title to property for the benefit of one or more beneficiaries.
 The trust sets out who will manage and distribute the assets, as well as how and when they’ll be distributed.

-Many types of trusts are available–your Colorado Estate Matters, Ltd. probate attorney will help you determine which one is right for you based on your circumstances.
+Many types of trusts are available–your Denver will and trust contests attorney at Colorado Estate Matters, Ltd. will help you determine which one is right for you based on your circumstances.

 Revocable living trusts are a popular option among many individuals as they give you the flexibility to update the terms of the trust at any time and remain in control of the assets.